-(d) Each client, each of its lobbyists, and each lobbyists' employing organization, if any, shall be responsible for filing of timely, accurate, and complete statements of contributions and expenditures to the commission.
-[Effemploying organization, and the lobbyist; or, in the case of lobbyists employed in house by the client, by the client/employing organization and the lobbyist), even though the statements refer to the same lobbying activity.
-This rule creates a single, client based report, rather than requiring separate reports from the client, the employing organization, and the lobbyist.
-This single, client based reporting method avoids double (or triple) reporting, and also avoids the current practice of having lobbyists submit expenditure reports listing "zero" expenditures (because all expenditures were covered by the client and/or the employing organization).
-This method will also provide better information to the public, insofar as the public can see in one place, on one report all sums expended to benefit a particular client.
+- This rule addresses the statutory requirement that statements of contributions and expenditures be filed by up to three different entities (the client, the employing organization, and the lobbyist; or, in the case of lobbyists employed in-house by the client, by the client/employing organization and the lobbyist), even though the statements refer to the same lobbying activity.
+This rule creates a single, client-based report, rather than requiring separate reports from the client, the employing organization, and the lobbyist.
+This single, client-based reporting method avoids double (or triple) reporting, and also avoids the current practice of having lobbyists submit expenditure reports listing "zero" expenditures (because all expenditures were covered by the client and/or the employing organization).
+This method will also provide better information to the public, insofar as the public can see - in one place, on one report - all sums expended to benefit a particular client. - If a lobbyist represents multiple clients, the lobbyist must sign each client's statement of contributions and expenditures.